Upcoming events need to go virtual or hybrid...

 Virtual booths with a 3D tour create the sensation of a physical trade show and exhibitors design their virtual space with logos, images and colours.
 Swapcard recently worked with Laval Virtual, a 100% online event with 10,000 attendees and a 3D user experience.

-- Showcase & marketplace: Registered companies can also create job offers within the platform - it's an original and effective way to connect with relevant people during a virtual event.
+- Showcase & marketplace: Registered companies can also create job offers within the platform - an original and effective way to connect with relevant people during a virtual event.